 Needless to say, the smallest steps we’ve taken so far have really opened my eyes up to everything, to every purchase we make, the amount of packaging we get with gifts, how we dispose of our food (read about my composting journey here!), and what happens to our garbage/recycling when it leaves our curb!
 It’s crazy to think that so much packaging that we consume cannot be recycled AT ALL.

-A couple of months ago we took a team trip to the recycling center here in Kelowna to learn more about the process in our area.
+A few years ago we took a team trip to the recycling center here in Kelowna to learn more about the process in our area.
 What we learned was that there is a lot less we can recycle through the current recycling system than we thought.
 For instance, the crunchy plastic that your potato chips come in?
 It’s not recyclable in our local municipality recycling system, and although the recycling depot will take it, they currently are burning it for fuel trying to research how to recycle it!
 How crazy is that?
 This includes all crunchy plastic, like coffee bean packaging, pretzel bags, granola bars, crinkly pasta bags, dog food bags, cheese bags, and bubble wrap.
 Any packaging that you can’t put your finger through currently is NOT RECYCLABLE!
 I repeat it’s NOT RECYCLABLE!

 Although we can recycle plastics, actually thinking about the process made me think more and more about zero waste.
 The lifecycle of plastics is an average of 7, so although we can recycle the plastic, its lifecycle is very short.
 What happens with the plastics after its lifecycle is over?
 Again, this made me sit and think … yes, we are doing good by recycling, but is this a sustainable solution?
 What are our other alternatives?